 Sign up here to find out about Brooklyn Public Library’s cultural programs right in your Inbox, and never miss out on a sold-out event again!

-June Jordan image via Radcliffe Institute at Harvard University
+June Jordan image (second picture) via Radcliffe Institute at Harvard University